iamtusharchaudhary/HTML-Guide1/README.md

 Attributes provide additional information about elements.
 Attributes are always specified in the start tag.
 Attributes usually come in name/value pairs like: name="value".

+ # Href Attribute
+  The <a> tag defines a hyperlink.
+The href attribute specifies the URL of the page the link goes to:
+       <a href="https://www.w3schools.com">Visit W3Schools</a>